About the biblical story of Sodom & Gomorrah

 ruined heap."
 These appear to be place names which were assigned after their

-and were not their original names.
+destruction; they were not their original names.

 The previous chapter, Genesis 18, describes a meeting between God, two angels, Abraham and Sarah.